-Established in February 2003, the Roger and Jean Heath Fund support a diverse range of voluntary and community activity in Essex.
+Established in 2003, the Roger and Jean Heath Fund supports a diverse range of voluntary and community activity in Essex.

 ECF has been working in partnership with The Henry Smith Charity since 2008.
 Smith’s can trace its origins back to the 17th century; Henry Smith was a London salt merchant who died in 1628.
 During his lifetime he bought land around the country and established a number of charitable trusts to give “relief of the poor”.
 When Henry died he left his Trustees the sum of £2,000.
 Today, the Charity distributes around £25 million a year and continues to honour the wishes of Henry Smith by supporting charities which are addressing the challenges and opportunities facing people in need throughout the UK.
 Smith’s approached ECF to ask if we would provide them with local knowledge of voluntary organisations that apply to Henry Smith for funding.
 Organisations interested in applying to the Henry Smith Charity should contact them directly.

 It is estimated that nearly 400,000 people undertake some form of charity or voluntary work in Essex.
 This dedication and devotion to our communities makes for a healthier and safer society.
 An important part of the role of the High Sheriff is to recognize and promote the voluntary sector, with particular emphasis on those organisations, which support law and order, and tackle crime and social problems in their communities.